recoil-group/deadline-insitux-core-scripts/API.md

 -   Go to server/client console
 -   Write your scripts in the "enter code here" textbox

+# Running code

+VIP servers can run code in the console.
+You can also use autorun, which is a script that will run every time the VIP server starts, allowing you to have servers set themselves up without your involvement.

 # Internal workings

 The environment is a recent version of Luau compiled back into Luau and ran with a virtual machine.